asyncapi/community/TSC_MEMBERSHIP.md

 # BECOME A  TSC MEMBER!

-In this article you will learn how to become a member of AsyncAPI Technical Steering Committee (TSC).You will know how to contribute, how to become a committer(maintainer), and realise the benefits of being a TSC member.
+In this article, you will learn how to become a member of the AsyncAPI Technical Steering Committee (TSC).
+You will know how to contribute, how to become a committer(maintainer), and realize the benefits of being a TSC member.

 The following areas are covered:
 * What is the TSC?